renemundt/renemundt-astro/src/content/blog/useswr-with-react-i18next.md

 tags: ['reactjs', 'nextjs', 'reacti-18next', 'usewr']
 ---

-As part of working on a feature at [DFDS A/S](https://www.dfds.com) I needed to combine [useSwr](https://swr.vercel.app/docs/typescript.en-US#useswr) with [react-i18next](https://react.i18next.com) but was not able to find any examples searching the web.
+As part of working on a feature at [DFDS A/S](https://www.dfds.com) I needed to combine [useSwr](https://swr.vercel.app/docs/typescript.en-US#useswr) with [react-i18next](https://react.i18next.com) but was not able to find any examples online.
 This blogpost is about implementing a react hook the does exactly that.

 ## Implementation

-1. **Hook**: This is the hook implementation

 ```js
 import useSWR from 'swr'